 , but requires a Mac with 2GB RAM (4GB RAM or more is highly preferred), a 64-bit Intel CPU, and a 64-bit EFI.
 To check if your EFI is

 , run this command in the terminal:

 Should you have an older Macintosh that reports

 , the latest operating system you can run is OS X 10.7 Lion, and therefore you should consider buying a new Macintosh computer as soon as possible.
-Mountain Lion, Mavericks, and Yosemite must have a 64-bit EFI.
+Mavericks, Yosemite, and El Capitan must have a 64-bit EFI.